-2.5.1 TravisCl
+2.6.1 TravisCl

-For this, we need an account at Travis CI.
-Assuming our Popperized repository is already on GitHub, we can enable it on TravisCI so that it is continuously validated (see here for a guide).
+In the following, we assume we have an account on Travis CI.
+Assuming our repository is already on GitHub, we can enable it on TravisCI so that it is continuously validated (see here for a guide).
 Once the project is registered on Travis, we proceed to generate a .travis.yml file:

 '''

-cd my-popper-repo/
+cd my-repo/

 popper ci --file wf.yml travis

 '''